EryetChen/hexo-blog/source/About/index.md

 <div class="kanon"></div>

 > Give a man a program, frustrate him a day
-> Teach a man to program, frustrare him for a life time
+> Teach a man to program, frustrate him for a lifetime

 ## About Me